jonmixnblend/docker-compose-lamp-56/README.md

 Add any virtual hosts to docker-config-files/apache/sites-enabled, specifying the development domain names for each vhost and any other parameters you would like to.

-Edit your /etc/hosts file on your mac to point the relevant development domain names at the docker machine.
+Edit your /etc/hosts file on your machine to point the relevant development domain names at the docker machine ip address.

 As far as MYSQL goes, there is only one database that is created initially, but that can quickly be changed, through say phpmyadmin as all data is stored in the folder .data/db, created off this directory.